rozek/hyperscript-examples/README.md

 where `<element>` refers to an existing HTML element and `<new-script>` represents the (new or initial) script for `<element>`.

-`setScriptOf` is itself idempotent (i.e., may safely be called multiple times with the same arguments) provided that the given `<script>` is idempotent itself (i.e., does not produce side-effects, e.g., in an `init` block)
+`setScriptOf` is itself idempotent (i.e., may safely be called multiple times with the same arguments) provided that the given `<script>` is idempotent itself (i.e., does not produce side-effects like in an `init` block)

 > Caveats: `setScriptOf` has to clone the affected HTML element in order to set the given script.
-While it moves any existing contents of the affected HTML element to the new clone (before the new script is evaluated), certain scripts and element contents may produce unwanted sie-effects
+While it moves any existing contents of the old HTML element to the new clone (before the new script is evaluated), some element contents could probably produce unwanted side-effects

 ## License ##